Miouyouyou/matrix-coturn-docker-setup/README.md

 In this setup, COTURN uses the host network in order to avoid dealing with Docker "port-ranges" mapping.

-> Turns out that if you ask Docker for NAT ports between 49000 and 65535
+> Turns out that if you ask Docker to NAT ports between 49000 and 65535
-> to your container, Docker will setup one iptables rule PER PORT !
+> to your container, Docker will setup **one `iptables` rule PER PORT** !
 > So if you want to map ports using the 'ports' directive, you'll have
-> to wait patiently for Docker to setup roughly 16000 iptables rules !
+> to wait patiently for Docker to setup roughly 16000 `iptables` rules !
+> Using the Docker host avoid [this issue](https://success.docker.com/article/docker-compose-and-docker-run-hang-when-binding-a-large-port-range).

 ### Configuration